Jithin15P/GreatGPT/README.md

 ```
 ## Usage

-Open the application in your browser (default: http://localhost:3000).
+Open the application in your browser .

 Type your query or request in the input field.